nunofachada/micompm/docs/userguide.md

 summary statistics.
 The procedure is appropriate for comparing samples of time series, images, spectrometric measures or similar multivariate observations.

-These utilities are compatible with GNU Octave.
-However, note that a number of statistical tests provided by Octave return slightly different _p_-values from those returned by the equivalent MATLAB functions.

 If you use _micompm_, please cite reference [\[1\]][ref1].

 <a name="basicconcepts"></a>